How to Become a Data Analyst

 Excel

 At over 30 years old, Excel has proven that simplicity has its advantages.
 But just because Excel is simple in its basic premise (a spreadsheet that can perform calculations or graphs by correlating the information in its cells) doesn’t mean it’s not also incredibly useful.
-When it comes to working with data in its rawest form—including a wide range of simple visualizations, from pie and bar graphs to stacked area plots, dual axis and combination plots, sparklines, and bubble plots—Excel remains the go-to program.
+When it comes to working with data in its rawest form—including a wide range of simple visualizations, from pie and bar graphs to stacked area plots, dual-axis and combination plots, sparklines, and bubble plots—Excel remains the go-to program.

-Statistical Programming
+Statistical programming

 While there are a handful of statistical programming languages, the bulk of data analytics is achieved using R or Python.
 R is purpose-built for data analysis and data mining; the more widely used Python is a general-purpose programming language that also happens to be well-suited to data analysis operations.
 Both are used to run complex statistical functions including regression analysis, linear and nonlinear modeling, statistical tests, and time-series analysis, among others.

-Data Visualization
+Data visualization

 What’s the point of identifying meaningful trends in data if you can’t communicate them to others?
 Visualization tools pick up where Excel leaves off, letting Data Analysts take complex datasets and present them in a more intuitive way—typically through charts and graphs, a task that can be as much art as it is science.
 This is where software designed to turn millions of data points into sophisticated visual representations comes in, via programs like Tableau, PowerBI, Bokeh, Plotly, and Infogram, which can produce easy-to-read—and even beautiful—chord diagrams, heat maps, scatter plots, and more.

-There are a number of soft skills all aspiring Data Analysts should develop, including:
+In addition to technical data analytics skills, there are a number of soft skills all aspiring Data Analysts should develop, including:

 It should go without saying, but—a Data Analyst has to be comfortable working with numbers.
 And not just plugging figures into a piece of software; they need to have a head for abstract concepts like mathematical modeling, statistical regression, multi- and univariate analysis, and other ways of manipulating raw data to isolate and extract relevant information.